 Angular is a "batteries included" framework where everything is neatly packed for the developers’ convenience.
 While its CLI is considered as one of the best ones in web application development.
 The web framework is typically utilized to produce web apps for various deployment targets: Web, Mobile Web, Native Mobile, and Native Desktop.

 Angular is extensively used in various businesses with a very rich set of different tools.
-And companies truly adore Angular as it is suitable for enterprise projects.
+And web app development companies truly adore Angular as it is suitable for enterprise projects.
 So the number of jobs for Angular developers is quite high and only second to React.js.

 Typically, Angular is being used in two major situations: when the web app is very complex, but not interactive and when the dev team is mainly focused on the backend technology (while still adapting to TypeScript).